 Daniel Sheehan was neck-deep in an SAP implementation at Georgia-Pacific LLC in the mid-1990s when he saw the importance of business process change management.
-The Atlanta-based paper and pulp manufacturer had
+The Atlanta-based paper and pulp manufacturer had decided that the patchwork of back-office systems used by its 12 divisions needed to be centralized.
+Everyone agreed the plan made sense on paper.
+A year into the work, with its business division leaders in revolt, Georgia Pacific shut down the SAP project and wrote off $120 million, recounted Sheehan, then an IT manager on the implementation.

 "This reengineering process had nothing to do with the software, and had everything to do with change management," said Sheehan, now CIO at Dunkin' Brands Inc., whose brands include Dunkin' Donuts and Baskin-Robbins.
 "It was amazing how worked-up people would get about changing.
 I learned a big lesson there."